-Raw — as crunchy crudites – or cooked until sweet and tender, vibrant peppers are some of summer and fall’s most colorful and versatile gems.
-Read on to learn how to choose, prep and use them in the kitchen, and find new recipe ideas from the Williams-Sonoma Test Kitchen.
+Served raw as crunchy crudités or cooked until sweet and tender, vibrant bell peppers are some of summer and fall’s most colorful and versatile gems.
+Read on to learn how to choose, prep, store and use them, thanks to tips from the Williams-Sonoma Test Kitchen—plus find new ideas to add to your recipe box.

-Refrigerate the peppers as soon as you get them home, storing them loosely in a perforated plastic bag.
-Green peppers keep for at least 1 week; use red, yellow orange and purple peppers within 5 or 6 days.
+Refrigerate the vegetables as soon as you get them home, storing them loosely in a perforated plastic bag.
+Green peppers keep for at least one week; use red, yellow orange and purple peppers within five or six days.

 - Chef’s Knife, to slice and prep peppers easily